MostafaSensei106/LocaleGen/README.md

 8. **Directory Processing**:
     - Processes all Dart files in the specified directory, excluding certain files and directories.

-9. **Interactive Prompts**:
-    - Prompts the user for necessary inputs during execution.

-10. **Output Management**:
-    - Saves the results in specified output files and directories.

 ## Installation

 Get Locale Gen up and running on your local machine in just a few steps: